 But never fear, reef keepers, the crown-of-thorns starfish has a nemesis!

-The crown-of-thorns starfish's nemesis is the giant triton snail, genus Charonia, with badass surfer-rock guitar soundtrack in this video from New Scientist of their battle royale.
+The crown-of-thorns starfish's nemesis is the giant triton snail, genus Charonia.
+Watch is take down a crown-of-thorns starfish with a badass surfer-rock guitar soundtrack in this video from New Scientist.

 Giant triton snails are the business.
 They're some of the biggest mollusks on the reef.
 The shell of Charonia tritonis can be over 2 feet long.
 These guys have a great chemical sense of smell, and sniff out their starfish prey.